In Australia, as in the UK and elsewhere, freedom of speech is a combustible topic that gets the whole nation debating about universities.

 High moral battleground

-Whether there were any take-home lessons from the whole sad and sorry affair, there is some work going on behind the scenes to decipher whether ANU could have managed it better.
+Whether there were any take-home lessons from the whole sad and sorry affair, an ANU spokeswoman told Wonkhe there is work going on behind the scenes to decipher whether ANU could have managed it better.

 The response from the conservative press and politicians was something we had always considered a possibility but the intensity and scale of the attacks was something else,” she said.